-Last week, Hollister was forced to shut down its flaship store in New York City’s Soho shopping district for “maintenance,” so that crews could rid the four-story retail outlet of an epic bedbug manifestation.
+Recently, Hollister was forced to shut down its flagship store in New York City’s Soho shopping district for “maintenance,” so that crews could rid the four-story retail outlet of an epic bedbug manifestation.

 Yes, you read that right.
 A massive, 40,000 square-foot behemoth of a store in the middle of NYC’s busiest neighborhoods had bedbugs.

 If that’s not enough of a reason to totally ban the SoCal-inspired brand from your closet, I don’t know what is.

 Taking a cue from the recommended protocol for bedbug extermination, I suggest you go home tonight and burn any Hollister-emblazoned clothing you own.
 Even if you didn’t buy it from the Soho store.
 Even if you didn’t buy it in New York.

 Harsh?
 Maybe, but here’s my beef with the brand: they can’t seem to make a piece of clothing without pasting their name or too-big logos all over the item.
 In my opinion, advertising belongs in commercials, in magazines and surreptitiously placed in the background of high-profile summer blockbuster movie scenes.
 Not on clothing.
 If you want people to know where you bought your clothes, show them the receipt.